energyinpython/objective-weighting/docs/usage.rst

 Installation
 -------------

-To use objective_weighting, first install it using pip:
+To use `objective_weighting` package, first install it using pip:

 .. code-block:: python